RBS to wind down some equity units, jobs to go

-LONDON Royal Bank of Scotland (RBS.L) is to wind down some parts of its equities operations as part of a broader cut-back of its investment banking operations, with thousands of jobs already set to go as part of the restructuring.
+LONDON, Feb 10 Royal Bank of Scotland is to wind down some parts of its equities operations as part of a broader cut-back of its investment banking operations, with thousands of jobs already set to go as part of the restructuring.

 "Following our announcement on 12 January about the restructuring of our wholesale banking division, steps have been initiated to wind down certain parts of the EMEA Equity Capital Markets (ECM) and cash equities businesses, and certain associated activities globally," RBS said on Friday.